Znamianka, Kirovohrad Oblast: Recent history

 Novooleksandrivka.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Kirovohrad Oblast to four, Znamianka Municipality was merged into Kropyvnytskyi Raion.

 During the Russian invasion of Ukraine, Znamianka became a refuge for several thousand refugees from the southeast of the state.
 According to the city council, from 2022 to 2025, 110 soldiers from Znamianka died defending the sovereignty and territorial integrity of Ukraine.

+Geography

+Znamianka is located in the southeastern part of Dnieper Upland.
+A popular reservoir in the city is a Balka Orlova river and it's numerous ponds.